Broadcom calls Qualcomm's offer for price talks 'engagement theater'

 Broadcom cut its bid last week by 4 percent to $117 billion after Qualcomm’s decision to raise its own bid for NXP Semiconductors NV (NXPI.O) to $44 billion.

-Qualcomm’s shares rose 3.8 percent to $65.75 in early afternoon trading on Monday, still well below Broadcom’s latest cash-and-stock offer of $79 per share.
+Qualcomm’s shares rose 5.8 percent to close Monday’s trading at $66.98, still well below Broadcom’s latest cash-and-stock offer of $79 per share.

 Qualcomm also softened its approach to Broadcom’s commitments on regulatory approval for the deal, saying the path forward did not require a “hell or high water” commitment to sell any assets that the regulators require.